city

 Ever left wondering what is flagstone?

-This popular natural material for landscaping is one many explore when redoing their outdoor spaces, and for a good reason.
-Most commonly used for landscaping, but simultaneously suitable for indoors, there is a range of flagstone types and colors available for your home design.
+This popular natural material for landscaping is one many explore when redoing their outdoor spaces and for a good reason.
+Most commonly used for landscaping, but simultaneously suitable for indoors, there’s a range of flagstone types and colors available for your home design.
 But where do we begin?

-To assist, we are explaining what is flagstone made of, as well as the different types of flagstones and the range of colors available.
+To assist, our experts at Stone Center are explaining what flagstone is made of, as well as the different types of flagstones and the range of colors available.

 What Is Flagstone?